nsoliven/Algo-Visualizer/README.md

-# Algorithm Visualizer (WIP NOT READY)
+# Algo-Visual (WIP NOT READY)

-Algorithm Visualizer is an interactive web application that demonstrates how classic algorithms work through dynamic, animated visualizations.
+Algo-Visual is an interactive web application that demonstrates how classic algorithms work through dynamic, animated visualizations.
 Built with a modern, widely adopted tech stack, the project is designed for performance, scalability, and an engaging user experience.

 ## Main Developers